Clwydian Range and Dee Valley: Proposed national park

+On 22 November 2023, it was announced all AONBs in England and Wales would be renamed to "National Landscapes".
+The Welsh Government had also considered the name on a separate occasion in 2015 to rename the Welsh AONBs.

 Management

 The AONB is managed by a Joint Committee.
 Formed in 2014, through a joint agreement by the three local authority councils of Denbighshire County Council, Flintshire County Council, and Wrexham County Borough Council, it is made up of lead members from the three authorities, each of which holds the power to act on behalf of the local authorities they represent.
 Denbighshire County Council is the leading council on the Joint Committee.
 The committee is supported by an Officers Working Group, which consists of officers from the three local authorities.
 In addition to the officers, the Joint Committee is supported by Natural Resources Wales (NRW), and the AONB partnership including 25 groups and organisations such as: the Welsh Government, Cadw, Cadwyn Clwyd, Glandŵr Cymru - the Canal & River Trust in Wales, the National Trust, North Wales Wildlife Trust, and Public Health Wales.
 The partnership also includes other key stakeholders, such as community councils, statutory agencies, landowners, farmers, and members representing conservation and recreation interests and groups.

 Under the Countryside and Rights of Way Act 2000, local authorities are responsible for developing an AONB management plan.
 This plan is constructed in consultation with the advisory committees such as the AONB partnership, which reports and advises the joint committee in the development and completion of the AONB Management Plan.
 The management plan sets out the policies the local authorities want to enact for the management of the AONB and how these policies would be implemented and achieved, providing a framework of permitted activities in the AONB.
 The management plan is required to take into consideration various issues of the AONB and not be limited to only environmental priorities, but also to analyse and address social and economic issues in the AONB.
 The 2000 act mandates that management plans have to be revised no less than every five years, with Natural Resources Wales (formed from a merger including the Countryside Council for Wales in 2013) providing funding for AONB management to the local authorities, allocated based on the AONB's management plan's policies.
 Joint committees are required to notify NRW when they are intending to publish their management plan.
 The same act places a duty on public bodies; including private utility companies to respect efforts made to conserve, protect, and enhance the AONBs natural beauty.

 The AONB designation shares the same status in terms of planning with national parks, however, unlike national parks, AONBs do not have their own planning authorities.
 Instead, the powers are exercised by the relevant unitary authorities on behalf of the AONB.
 These powers would likely be transferred to a newly designated national park planning authority if the proposals to redesignate the Clwydian Range and Dee Valley AONB into a national park are followed through.